avian2/spectrumwars/docs/testbed.rst

    ``Testbed`` objects represent a physical testbed that is used to run a game.
-Unless stated otherwise, subclasses should override all of the methods described below.
+Unless stated otherwise, subclasses should override all of the methods and attributes described below.

    The class constructor can take optional string-typed keyword arguments.
    These can be specified in ``spectrumwars_runner`` using the ``-O`` arguments.

+   .. py:attribute:: RADIO_CLASS

+      Should be set to the subclass of the ``RadioBase`` class that is used by the testbed (i.e. :py:class:`Radio` in the testbed's module)

    .. py:method:: get_radio_pair()

-      Returns a ``rxradio, txradio`` tuple. ``rxradio`` and ``txradio`` should be instances of a subclass of :py:class:`Radio`.
+      Returns a ``rxradio, txradio`` tuple. ``rxradio`` and ``txradio`` should be instances of :py:attr:`RADIO_CLASS`.

       This method is called multiple times by the game controller, once for each player to obtain the interfaces to player's radios.
 It is called